 While this might sound radically futuristic, we have been in a very similar situation before, but with ancient giant reptiles…

 The American alligator had long been hunted for its hide and meat, but by 1967 it was facing extinction.
 Facing an ecological disaster, the US government made the bold decision to place alligators under legal protection as an endangered species, which banned hunting.
 Almost immediately alligator farms appeared across Louisiana, Florida and Georgia to meet consumer demand.

 Less than fifty years later wild American alligator populations have recovered, and alligator farming is a $60-70 million industry in Louisiana alone.
 Conservationists are happy, and many of the locals who used to hunt alligator for a living now entertain tourists with wild alligator tours and farmed alligator steaks.

 The conservation of wild aurochs – giant primeval cattle that once roamed from Korea to Scotland – is a different story.
 Aurochs are the beasts venerated in cave paintings for their colossal size, and may be where the ancient zodiac Taurus comes from.
-These magnificent animals were hunted to extinction, with the last of the species dying in Poland in 1627.
+These magnificent animals were driven to extinction by hunting and habitat loss, with the last of the species dying in Poland in 1627.

 We are approaching a crossroads with edible insects.
 We could ignore the impacts of overexploiting the wild, as we did with the aurochs, or we could act before it’s too late, as we did with the alligator.

 Threatened edible insects in Hidalgo, Mexico and some measures to preserve them (2006) by Julieta Ramos-Elorduy

 Section 4: Edible insects as a natural resource (2013) from Edible insects: Future prospects for food and feed security by the Food and Agriculture Organization of the United Nations